AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 ```
 that points to the fact that either you restricted the resources too much or that your machine does not have enough resources to offer in the first place.

-In the former case, try to increase `--mem-limit <mem limit [MB]>` or `--cpu-limit <numpber of CPUS>`.
+In the former case, try to increase `--mem-limit <mem limit [MB]>` or `--cpu-limit <number of CPUs>`.
 Most of the times when this happens it is the memory that is too small.
 But it might also be the case that you choose the `--cpu-limit` too high or the number of simulation workers exceeds the `--cpu-limit`.

 If your target task is the AOD creation but the final merging of AODs from several time frames fails, most likely you have not loaded the `O2Physics` environment.
 However, `O2Physics` is implied when loading `O2sim`.